haquema/makers-javascript-fndamentals/contents/6-classes.md

 # Classes

-Your friend's candies business is booming, and you're know working almost full time on the website — this is great!
+Your friend's candies business is booming, and you're now working almost full time on the website — this is great!
 However, the more the features you implement, and the more code you add, the messier the project starts to feel.
 It might be time to tidy up things a bit.

 So far we've used only JavaScript functions, but much like other OOP languages, we can declare and use classes in JS to organise our code.
 Classes in JS work in a similar way to other languages, they are declared with methods — and perhaps attributes — and can be instantiated.
 By the end of this section, we'll write a few JavaScript classes that will allow us to execute code like this: